wongwl5/wongwl5.github.io/docs/game_projects.md

 #### December 2020 - July 2021
 **Platform:** Windows Desktop<br>
-**Tools:** C#, Unity Engine, Visual Studio
+**Tools:** C#, Unity Engine, Visual Studio<br><br>
-Battle City 3D Remake is a side project I did during my free time after graduating from Polytechnic.<br>
+Battle City 3D Remake is a side project I did during my free time after graduating from Polytechnic.

-It is heavily inspired by the old-school Battle City game for NES and was a passion project to try and re-create the game in 3D with higher graphical fidelity while sticking true to the game design.<br>
+It is heavily inspired by the old-school Battle City game for NES and was a passion project to try and re-create the game in 3D with higher graphical fidelity while sticking true to the game design.

 Up to two players can play local co-op using keyboard or gamepad controls.
 It also features similar enemy tank behaviour and powerups as in the original game.

 Watch a short gameplay video for Battle City 3D Remake below!